tgilling/AMDOverdriveCtrl/readme.txt

 History:
 --------

+V1.0.3  :	check for supported HW features and disable parts of the program if necessary

 V1.0.2  :	corrected some minor deb packaging problems

 V1.0.1  :	add some sanity checks at program startup and eventually report